-- Staff members wear gloves, masks, face shields, and gowns when they are putting patients on and off the dialysis machines. - Staff members clean their hands every time they enter and leave the dialysis station. - You can remind dialysis staff if you do not see them clean their hands. - The equipment in the station is cleaned with a special solution to prevent the spread of disease. - All the chairs, bedside tables, and machines are cleaned between patients. - Wash any blankets and pillows you bring to the dialysis treatment center every month.
-If blood is spilled on them, clean them immediately.
-Bleach is often the disinfectant of choice for blood spots.
+- Staff members wear gloves, masks, face shields and gowns when they are putting patients on and off the dialysis machines. - Staff members clean their hands every time they enter and leave the dialysis station.

+You can remind dialysis staff to clean their hands if you do not see them do that. - The equipment in the station is cleaned with a special solution to prevent the spread of disease. - All the chairs, bedside tables and machines are cleaned between patients.